SJTU-Thinklab-Det/DOTA-DOAI/FPN_Tensorflow/README.md

-# Towards More Robust Detection for Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising
+# Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising

 ## Abstract
+Instance-Level Feature Denoising (InLD) is an important part of our paper: [SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing](http://thinklab.sjtu.edu.cn/SCRDet++.html).
-This repo is based on [FPN](https://arxiv.org/abs/1612.03144), and it is completed by [YangXue](https://github.com/yangxue0827).
+This repo is based on [FPN](https://arxiv.org/abs/1612.03144), and it is completed by [YangXue](https://yangxue0827.github.io/).

 ## Pipeline
 ![5](pipeline.png)